 Take the outward appearances of Mahou Shoujo Madoka★Magica and Gakkougurashi! for example.
 Both titles display an outer shell that could be described as innocent or even a bit too cloying upon first encounter.
 Had any veteran anime viewer taken a glance at them with no prior knowledge, it could be easy to understand if they had fallen for the façade.
 When any viewer becomes accustomed to familiarized signs in certain anime they've experienced before, it isn't out of character for complacency to kick in.

-What we have here is a fundamental case of man vs 'allegorical' man, something many of us is familiar with, whether we're aware of it or not.
-Every time there's a story that pits opposing ideals of beings capable of human-level thought, (whether that be man or beast), it follows the man vs man conflict.
+What we have here is a fundamental case of man vs. "allegorical" man, something many of us is familiar with, whether we're aware of it or not.
+Every time there's a story that pits opposing ideals of beings capable of human-level thought, (whether that be man or beast), it follows the man vs. man conflict.
 This isn't always limited to one conflict either, as multiple topics tend to branch out from its inception, as demonstrated with movies like Dances With Wolves, or Cameron's Avatar, for the modern viewing audience.
-It's the tale of societal discrimination and xenophobic rejection of anything that doesn't align with someone's own principal.
-These are the stories that advocate awareness by providing social commentary with the human condition used as a platform.
+It's the tale of societal discrimination and xenophobic rejection of anything that doesn't align with someone's own principals.
+These are the stories that advocate awareness by providing social commentary with the human condition being used as its platform.

-But perhaps the most apparent demonstration of the show's deviation from its inherent trappings can be found with the main characters themselves.
-In order to avoid turning this into a long-winded analysis, I'll go over only the two prominent characters highlighted throughout the show.
-They were far from being the most fully realized characters of the 2016 Winter season (that honor resides with Shouwa Genroku Rakugo Shinjuu); however, they were still far removed from the cookie-cutter lineup that would come standard-fare with these stories.
+But perhaps the clearest demonstration of the show's deviation from its inherent trappings can be found with the main characters themselves.
+In order to avoid turning this into a long-winded analysis, I'll go over only the two prominent figures highlighted throughout the show.
+They were far from being the most fully-realized characters of the 2016 Winter season (that honor resides with Shouwa Genroku Rakugo Shinjuu); however, they were still far removed from the cookie-cutter lineup that would come standard-fare with these stories.
 And what they may have lacked in development, they more than made up for with their distinct personality traits and interactions.
-They're simple, but at the same time, subjects who would make for interesting, if only brief, character studies.
+They're simple, but at the same time, subjects which would make for interesting, if only brief, character studies.

 This title proves that even action shows can have some level of thought and planning placed into them.
 It never tried to be something far more than what it was and performed well with the material it had to work with.
 For those thinking that this would be just another bishounen-cock-fight title, I implore you to discard that premature notion and give this show a try.

-There was never a dull moment with this anime.
-With a plot that continued to push forward and main characters that constantly kept me on the edge of my seat, I found a great deal of enjoyment here.
-Satou's actions alone were more than enough for me.
-While the art was a bit off-putting at times, I still walked away satisfied.
+There was never a dull moment while watching this anime.
+With a plot that continued to push forward and main characters that always kept me on the edge of my seat, I found a great deal of enjoyment here.
+Satou's actions alone were more than enough for me to power through it.
+While the art was a bit off-putting at times, it never got in the way of me enjoying any part of the series.
 In terms of quality, it's somewhere between Tokyo Ghoul and Parasyte.
 If TG were McDonalds and Parasyte were a 5-star restaurant, then Ajin would be your local diner.